PrEP

 PrEP as HIV Prevention

 Pre-exposure prophylaxis (or PrEP) is a way for people who do not have HIV but who are at high risk of getting HIV to prevent HIV infection.
-There are currently three PrEP options available: two in pill form (Truvada and Descovy) and one in shot form (Apretude).
+There are currently three PrEP options available: two in pill form (Truvada and Descovy) and one as an injectable (Apretude).
 Truvada is for people at risk through sex or injection drug use.
 Descovy is for people at risk through sex; Descovy is not for people assigned female at birth who are at risk for HIV through receptive vaginal sex.
 Apretude is for people at risk through sex who weigh at least 77 pounds

 When someone is exposed to HIV through sex or injection drug use, these medicines can work to keep the virus from establishing a permanent infection.